Inca Jungle to Machu Picchu, Peru.

 Adventure: Absolutely

-Highlight of The Day: Zipline and Hike around Huayna Picchu mountain
+Highlight of The Day: Zipline and Hike around Huayna Picchu Mountain

 After breakfast, we will take a bus to Zipline base camp, where our instructor will provide us all our safety gear for the flight over an Urubamba valley.
 Before starting the adventure, they will explain the safety procedures with some examples.
 And you are ready to live the adrenaline.
 It takes 2:30 hours to complete the whole activity.